Frequently Asked Questions

 We are recruiting for aged care jobs on a clinical and non-clinical basis, for temporary/casual, contract, and permanent assignments.
 Casual work, or shift filling, is done on an ad-hoc or block booking basis.
 Contract roles range from four weeks - three months in rural, regional, and remote areas of the country and permanent positions are salary based, with you being employed directly by the home.

-Yes, we are now able to offer a sponsorship for eligible registered nurses residing in the country or from overseas.
-You need a minimum of two years’ experience, and to hold/be eligible for an AHPRA registration.
-Find out more on our sponsorship page.
+We are able to aged care sponsorship visas for eligible registered nurses residing in the country or from overseas.
+You need a minimum of two years’ experience, and to be eligible for an AHPRA registration.
+Find out more on our aged care sponsorship page.

 We have a compliance process which you will need to undertake before being offered work.
 To be eligible for roles, you will need an aged care qualification relevant to the position you are applying for, and for the majority of roles, a minimum of 6 months Australian experience.
 For management positions, the requirements vary, so please get in touch with our perm team to discuss your next opportunity.